 Caves and prehistoric settlements

-Alpi Apuane are a mountain range located north of Tuscany, which includes the provinces of Massa Carrara and Lucca as well as Vecchiano situated in the Province of Pisa.
-The territory is part of the Natural Park of Alpi Apuane with full of caves, prehistoric settlements, minerals and fossils.
+Alpi Apuane is a mountain range located north of Tuscany, which includes the provinces of Massa Carrara and Lucca as well as Vecchiano situated in the Province of Pisa.
+The territory is part of the Natural Park of Alpi Apuane full of caves, prehistoric settlements, minerals, and fossils.

 Alpi Apuane for lovers of the open air